 9.2.2 Unchartered territory: The limits of ‘co-navigation’

 Continuing with the concept of social navigation, this final section considers ‘unchartered territory’, a term used here to describe the limits of the co-navigational role that professionals can take up.
 The section considers the impact of leaving care and ageing out of services.
-Professionals were only able to navigate young people for a limited period of time, acting in many ways like Antonucci et al.’s (2010) social convoys, formations of support which change throughout the life course.
+Professionals were only able to navigate young people for a limited period of time, acting in many ways like social convoys, formations of support which change throughout the life course (Antonucci et al. 2010).
 For some young people, navigating alone was problematic and represented a betrayal of the promises some professionals had made to finish journeys with young people:

 They [social services] said they would stay helping me.
 They said they would carry on helping me until immigration stuff was sorted, because I was having big problem with it at that time.
 But they didn’t.
 After eighteen, I didn’t see them again.
 Faizal